 Care and Maintenance Tips

-Every time you mow, you should look for loose fasteners, shields or deflectors.
-Tyres should be fully inflated and brakes tested.
+Every time you mow, you should look for loose fasteners, shields, or deflectors.
+Tires should be fully inflated and brakes tested.
 The oil level should be checked with a dipstick.
 After use, brush clean the deck.

 Twice a season, lubricate the spindles and pivot points.
 Check and replace the air filter if required.
 Check the blades for any dent and replace if it is damaged.
 Change the oil replacing the oil filter as you do so.